-This document is the second annual report on the admissions credentials of enrolling first-year student-athletes.
-The current report follows the same format of the first report and uses the same data definitions, except where edited for clarity.
+This document is the third annual report on the admissions credentials of enrolling first-year student-athletes.
+The current report follows the same format of the first and second reports, which described the classes entering in 2013 and 2014, respectively.
+The current report uses the same data definitions as the previous reports, except where edited for clarity.
+All three reports are published on the Faculty Council and Carolina Commitment websites.

 The first report was developed by a working group of faculty members and administrators at the request of the Advisory Committee on Undergraduate Admissions, the Office of Undergraduate Admissions, and the Department of Athletics.
 The group was charged with developing a report that would foster transparency; protect the privacy of individual students; provide context for campus and national conversations about the academic preparation and success of student-athletes; enable assessment of admissions and other academic processes; disaggregate information meaningfully and fairly; encourage ongoing improvement; and provide leadership.
+The approach that the group recommended was subsequently approved by the Advisory Committee, which presented the first report to Faculty Council in April 2014.

-As the working group noted last year, any summary of admissions statistics offers at best a partial portrait, given the wide range of qualities that the University considers in admissions, most of which cannot be quantified.
-This report necessarily focuses on the two credentials-test scores and high-school grade-point averages-that are most easily measured.
-But it is worth remembering that these two credentials together predict less than a third of the variance in the eventual academic performance of students who enroll.
-Other factors, including the personal qualities enumerated in the Statement on the Evaluation of Candidates, account for the rest.
+As the working group noted in the first report, any summary of admissions statistics offers at best a partial portrait, given the wide range of qualities that the University considers in admissions, most of which cannot be quantified.
+This report, like the two previous editions, focuses on the two credentials-test scores and high-school grade-point averages-that are most easily summarized.
+These two credentials together predict less than a third of the variance in the eventual academic performance of students who enroll.
+Other factors-including the personal qualities enumerated in the Statement on the Evaluation of Candidates and assessed through comprehensive review-account for the rest.